Terms & Conditions

 InnerSea Discoveries Alaska, Inc. (dba UnCruise Adventures dba American Safari Cruises dba Innersea Discoveries) hereafter known as “the Carrier”:

-A. With respect to the Carrier’s cruise in the Sea of Cortez, Galápagos Islands, or any other cruise that does not begin, end or call at a port in the United States, The Carrier shall be entitled to the benefit of all limitations, rights and immunities conferred by the Convention Relating to the Carriage of Passengers and Their Luggage by Sea of 1974, as well as the Protocol to the Convention Relating to the Carriage of Passengers and Their Luggage by Sea of 1976 (“Athens Convention”).
+A. With respect to the Carrier’s cruise in the Sea of Cortes, Galapagos Islands, or any other cruise that does not begin, end or call at a port in the United States, the Carrier shall be entitled to the benefit of all limitations, rights and immunities conferred by the Convention Relating to the Carriage of Passengers and Their Luggage by Sea of 1974, as well as the Protocol to the Convention Relating to the Carriage of Passengers and Their Luggage by Sea of 1976 (“Athens Convention”).

 B. Is responsible for loss or damage (other than normal wear and tear) to baggage only when under the direct control of our employees.
 Our liability will not exceed $200 per guest.
 At other times, including on air flights, transfers, or in hotels, baggage loss or damage is subject to those operators' policies.
 All luggage may be subject to security search prior to boarding.